ACM-VIT/UniPool/components/README.md

 ### Components list
 1. **PreviousTripsCompressed**: A compressed view card of the previous trips, to show under "your trips" on the home page as of now.
 Takes a singular Ride as its prop.
+2. **MainNavBar**: The main navigation bar that is present on all screens, around which the app revolves.
+Takes props to decide the icons, and the state of the navbar.
+3. **RideDetailsSelector**: A component that allows the user to select the details of the ride they want to book.
+Takes an onSubmit function as it's prop.
+Will be used in the booking flow.

 ### Component Writing Guidelines